Sorry, this page has moved! Please click here to go to the new location.

 Next Testing Date

-The next testing date for Reserve Deputy will be June 14, 2014 to be held at the Sheriff’s Academy, 15991 Armstrong Ave., Tustin, CA 92782.
-Reserves testing starts at 0800, please show up by 0730 in appropriate PT clothes.
+The next testing date for Reserve Deputy will be on Saturday July 14, 2018 held at the Sheriff’s Academy, 15991 Armstrong Ave., Tustin, CA 92782.
+Reserves testing starts at 0530, please show up by 0500 in appropriate Physical Training clothes.
 Testing will consist of the Written, Physical Agility, and the Oral Board, Plan to be here all day.

 Chaplains and PSRs

-The next Interviewing date for Professional Services Responder (PSR) and Chaplain will be June 14, 2014 to be held at the Sheriff’s Academy, 15991 Armstrong Ave., Tustin, CA 92782.
+The next Interviewing date for Professional Services Responder (PSR) and Chaplain will beheld at the Sheriff’s Academy, 15991 Armstrong Ave., Tustin, CA 92782.

 The Pre-screen interview will start at 9:00 AM, please arrive early for instructions Dress is Business Casual.